pepe2k/u-boot_mod/README.md

 - Ethernet MAC is set from flash (no more "No valid address in Flash.
 Using fixed address")
 - Automatic kernel booting can be interrupted using any key
 - Press and hold reset button to run:
-    - web server (min.
+  - Web server (min.
 3 seconds)
   - U-Boot serial console (min.
 5 seconds)
   - U-Boot network console (min.
 7 seconds)
 - Additional commands (in comparison to the default version; availability depends on router model):
   -  httpd
   -  printmac
   -  setmac
   -  printmodel
   -  printpin
   -  startnc
   -  startsc
   -  eraseenv
   -  ping
   -  dhcp
   -  sntp
   -  iminfo
 - Overclocking possibilities (for now, only routers with AR9331)

 ### Supported flash chips